 As stated in K.A.R.
-5-20-2 (f), (g), and (h), the chief engineer must determine whether the IGUCA meets the following criteria during the seven-year review process.
+5-20-2 (f), (g), and (h) below, the chief engineer must make certain determinations regarding the Burrton IGUCA.

-- (f) Based on the review specified in subsection (e), one of the following actions shall be taken by the chief engineer: - (1) Continue the IGUCA with its original or current corrective control provisions;
+- (f) Based on the review specified in subsection (e), one of the following actions shall be taken by the chief engineer: - (1) Continue the IGUCA with its original or current corrective control provisions; - (2) reduce the restrictions imposed by one or more corrective control provisions within the scope and goals specified in the original IGUCA order;

-- (2) reduce the restrictions imposed by one or more corrective control provisions within the scope and goals specified in the original IGUCA order; - (3) reduce the IGUCA boundaries; - (4) increase any allocations within the IGUCA; - (5) address any other issues that have been identified in the review; or - (6) revoke the IGUCA order and implement alternative measures, if necessary, to address the water issues in the affected areas. - (g) If, as a result of the review specified in subsection (e), the chief engineer determines that the restrictions imposed by current corrective control provisions may need to be increased or additional corrective control provisions may be needed, a hearing shall be conducted by the chief engineer according to K.A.R.
+- (3) reduce the IGUCA boundaries; - (4) increase any allocations within the IGUCA; - (5) address any other issues that have been identified in the review; or - (6) revoke the IGUCA order and implement alternative measures, if necessary, to address the water issues in the affected areas. - (g) If, as a result of the review specified in subsection (e), the chief engineer determines that the restrictions imposed by current corrective control provisions may need to be increased or additional corrective control provisions may be needed, a hearing shall be conducted by the chief engineer according to K.A.R.
 5-14-3a. - (h) If, as a result of the review specified in subsection (e), the chief engineer determines that the boundaries of the IGUCA may need to be increased, a new IGUCA proceeding shall be initiated by the chief engineer pursuant to K.A.R.
 5-20-1.
 (Authorized by K.S.A.
 82a-706a; implementing K.S.A.
 82a-706 and K.S.A.
 82a-1036; effective Sept.
 18, 2009.)

-This section will focus on each criterion individually and the Review team's recommendation.
+This section will focus on each criterion individually and the review team's recommendation.